darkoOfc/PW/README.md

-# PW
-Playwright playground.
-Getting ready for generating tests and improving QA capabilities.
-Playwright TypeScript Starter
+# PW PROJECT - Playwright TypeScript Starter

 Welcome to the Playwright TypeScript Starter project!
 This repository serves as a playground for learning Playwright automation with TypeScript.
 Below, you'll find everything you need to set up, run, and debug your tests effectively.